FarmBot-Docs/farmbot-genesis/v1.4/Extras/troubleshooting/z-axis-movements.md

 ---
 title: "Z-Axis Movements"
 slug: "z-axis-movements"
-excerpt: "The z-axis frequently stalls when moving upwards.
+description: "The z-axis frequently stalls when moving upwards.
 Movements may fail to complete, and in some cases the z-axis may even stall and then begin moving in the opposite direction."
 ---

 * toc